 - 2 large eggs

 - Preheat oven to 250F.
 Place cubed bread on a baking sheet and bake, stirring occasionally, until dried out, about 45 minutes.
 You must begin with very dry bread or it’ll turn to mush.
-Tip – To save time on the day of, bake and dry out the bread the night before and leave uncovered on the counter uncovered until the morning you’re ready to make the stuffing.
+Tip – To save time on the day of, bake and dry out the bread the night before and leave uncovered on the counter until the morning you’re ready to make the stuffing.

 - When you’re ready to make the stuffing, transfer bread to a very large bowl; set aside.